s-ludwig/cassandra-d/README.md

 This fork adds support for DUB and cleans up the source code and API.

 ## Working
+- Version 1 of the protocol
 - Queries
 - Prepared Statements

 ## TODO
+- Support version 3/4 of the protocol
 - UUID stuff
 - Authenticators
 - Provide helper functions/templates